OpenOCD

 Wrapper for transport lifecycle operations.

-Each transport has a unique name, used to select it from among the alternatives.
+Each transport has a unique ID, used to select it from among the alternatives.

 int svf_register_commands(struct command_context *cmd_ctx)